Teamwork/autocomplete/README.md

 -   `npm test`: Runs all unit tests.
 -   `npm run build`: Builds and tests all code.
 It runs automatically on commit.
 -   `npm run docs`: Generates the demo app and API docs in the `./docs` folder for [GitHub Pages](https://pages.github.com/).
+-   `npm run gh-pages`: Builds API docs and demo, and then pushes them to gh-pages branch.